kostin-kirill/devops-interview-task/README.md

 #### Will I have a chance to explain my choices?

+Hopefully this will emerge as we pair and converse.
-Feel free to comment your code, or put explanations in a pull request within the repo.
+But feel free to comment your code, or put explanations in a pull request within the repo.
-If we proceed to a phone interview, we’ll be asking questions about why you made the choices you made.

-#### Why doesn't the test include X?

-Good question.
-Feel free to tell us how to make the test better.
-Or, you know, fork it and improve it!